Martinyeh81/Deep-Learning/ANN_Bank/README.md

-# Predict customers who will exit the bank
+# Predict customers who will leave the bank

 ## Description
-  Our problem is to predict customers who will exit the bank, which is classification.
+  Our problem is to predict customers who will leave the bank, which is classification.

 ## Data